MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/waveallbitor.md

 ## <a name="return-value"></a>Valore restituito

-Valore or bit per bit.
+Valore OR bit per bit.

 ## <a name="remarks"></a>Commenti

-Questa funzione è supportata dal modello di shader 6,0 in tutte le fasi dello shader.
+Questa funzione è supportata dal modello shader 6.0 in tutte le fasi dello shader.